Products in Use

 Sprayed from our truck mounted Ultra Low Volume sprayers along the streets of the District.
 We spray in the evening starting just before dusk and into the evening.
 Occasionally we will spray in the morning from 3-4 hours before dawn until just after dawn.

 Cocobear is a liquid that is applied to the top of the water column by a pump up sprayer.
 It spreads into an extremely thin film on the surface which will cause the mosquito larvae to suffocate while trying to breath.
 It kills a very high percentage of the larvae present within 24 hours.
-We typically use this product on later instar larvae and pupae that are not feeding any longer.
+We typically use these products on later instar larvae and pupae that are not feeding any longer

 These two products are utilized to treat roadside ditches and other non-permanent bodies of water that tend to be only flooded during certain times of the year.
 It is mixed at a rate of one pound to 100 gallons of water.
 The mixing tank is mounted on the back of four wheel drive trucks that are equipped with pumps, 100 feet of hose and a handheld spray gun.
 It is applied by the passenger while the truck is on motion to cover large areas of the county quickly.
 The Vectobac-WDG formulation remains active for up to 48 hours.
 The Vectolex WDG can remain active for over a week if conditions are right.
 This product kills only mosquitoes, midges and black flies.